Deer Creek, Taylor County, Wisconsin

 Deer Creek is a town in Taylor County, Wisconsin, United States.
+The village of Stetsonville lies partly in the town, straddling its west border with Little Black.
 The population was 733 at the 2000 census.

 Geography

 According to the United States Census Bureau, the town has a total area of 34.2 square miles (88.7 km2), of which, 34.2 square miles (88.6 km2) of it is land and 0.03% is water.

+Other than the banks of streams, the surface of the town is fairly level, laid down by some unknown glacier and eroded long before the last glacier which bulldozed the sharp Perkinstown terminal moraine to the north.
+The soil of the northwest and northeast corners of Deer Creek are considered to be primarily Merrill till, and the rest (majority) is Edgar till.